 What is the NSF 42 certification?

 If you’ve noticed that a filter cartridge or full system boasts an NSF 42 certification, you’re probably wondering about the significance of this.
-When a system is certified for NSF 42, it means it has been third-party tested by an accredited body and deemed capable of eliminating or reducing chlorine or chloramines.
+When a system is certified for NSF 42, it means it has been third-party tested by an accredited body and deemed certified to reduce aesthetic impurities such as chlorine and taste/odor.

 Note that some systems can reduce or remove both chlorine and chloramine, while some can only remove one or the other.
 Check to see exactly what a system is certified for – it may only be certified for filtering chlorine, and if your city water contains added chloramines, that’s no use to you.